rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 _time:5m error contains_any("access denied", "unauthorized", "403") "user_id=(" | count()
 ```

-Then add pipes from the original query one-by-one and measure the query duration per each step:
+Then add pipes from the original query one by one and measure the query duration for each step:

 ```logsql
 _time:5m error contains_any("access denied", "unauthorized", "403") "user_id=("